 - New Mexico

-Shipping & Handling Policy
+Shipping and Handling Policy

 You can choose to have your order shipped via UPS Next Day Air©, UPS 2nd Day Air© or UPS Ground©.
 Shipping charges are prepaid and added to invoices by default.
 After receipt of your order, all ground and air orders entered before the shipping deadline will generally be shipped the same day.
 If received after the shipping deadline, your order will generally be shipped the following business day.